 Cross-border coordination

-For the text below material has been re-used from ECC Report 33, CEPT Report 19 and CEPT Report 39 (Sect 2.3 and 4.5).

 This section describes the basic idea of how to manage interference between MFCN networks across borders (or between different regions within one country), i.e. interference between operators using overlapping frequencies in adjacent geographical areas.

 For the case when networks on either side of a boundary are coordinated in the sense that the same frequency arrangement is used, and that TDD operators are synchronized and use the same uplink-downlink configuration, cross-border coordination between MFCN networks is a well-known problem.
-For detailed descriptions of how cross-border coordination is managed in CEPT see the relevant cross-border Recommendations REFS (CEPT Recs and bi/multilateral agreements?).
+For detailed descriptions of how cross-border coordination is managed in CEPT see the relevant cross-border Recommendations REFS (ERC Recommendation 01-01, ECC Recommendation (05)08, ECC Recommendation (08)02, ECC Recommendation (11)04, ECC Recommendation (11)05)).
 Considering the system characteristics of the MFCN networks, see Section X, expected to be deployed in 3.4 – 3.8 GHz, the general methodology should apply also for this frequency range:

-Apply the appropriate field strength (or pfd) trigger levels from the appropriate CEPT cross-border Recommendation to protect MFCN equipment.
+Apply the appropriate field strength trigger levels from the appropriate CEPT cross-border Recommendation to protect MFCN equipment.
 These field strengths are typically defined for a height 3 meters above ground level, at the border and possibly also some distance into the adjacent country/region.

 A propagation model is selected, e.g. ITU-R Recommendation P.1546, and the field strength at the border (or some distance into the other country) is calculated for e.g. 10% time and 50% of locations.
 Coordination is then required when base stations cause field strengths exceeding the trigger levels.